-Comprehensive income consists of net income for the period, the impact of unrealized foreign currency translation adjustments and unrealized gains or losses on investments.
+Comprehensive income consists of net income for the period, the impact of unrealized foreign currency translation adjustments and unrealized gains or losses on available-forsale marketable securities.
 The foreign currency translation adjustments are not currently adjusted for income taxes as they relate to permanent investments in international subsidiaries.